PIVOTS AND ANCHORS

-Studying these changes has difficult because the brain is not readily accessible to view.
+Studying these changes has been difficult because the brain is not readily accessible to view.
 However, we recently identified hair analysis patterns that can enable anyone to assess some of these changes – the pivot and anchor patterns.
 These patterns are proving to be reliable, and most helpful to assess changes in the brain.

-Both pivots and anchors:
+Both anchors and pivots:

 - the criteria for “remaining almost the same” are identical for both patterns.

 - the patterns can occur on any nutrient mineral.

 - the more anchors or pivots that are present on a retest, the more powerful the pattern.
 For example, if a retest shows two right pivots, it is called a double pivot pattern.
 This is more intense or significant than a test that shows only a single right pivot pattern.